 While advertisements may include any professional associations to which the lawyer belongs, a lawyer may not imply any connection to organizations with which he or she has no affiliation.
 If the ad offers only the services of one particular attorney or law firm, a majority of the responding callers may not be referred to another attorney or law firm.

-You may file a complaint of false advertisement of legal services with the Governor's Office of Consumer Protection, which investigates such complaints and reports violations to the State Bar of Georgia.
+You may file a complaint of false advertisement of legal services with the Georgia Department of Law's Consumer Protection Division, which investigates such complaints and reports violations to the State Bar of Georgia.